The idea of changing your life to help in the fight against climate change can seem pretty daunting.

 It might seem silly at first, but once you get into a recycling mindset, you’ll quickly realise how many uses everyday items can have!
 Check out this article on 100 Ideas of How to Reuse Commonly Thrown Away Items for more ideas!

 Choosing renewable energy over fossil fuels is a great way to stop climate change and it’s easy to see why so many people have already made the switch to renewable resources like solar.
 Solar means you're not reliant on the grid, and skyrocketing energy prices.
 So you're generating your own energy, which means big savings after the initial investment.

 Solar panels typically pay themselves off in a few years, and once they’re installed, they’re pretty low maintenance.
 At the same time, you’re reducing your home’s greenhouse gas emissions and helping the environment.
 Plus, if you have excess energy, you can sell it back to the grid.
-So it’s good for your pocket and good for the planet!
+Learn out how to maximise the value of your solar!

 While its easy for plastic to be ‘out of sight, out of mind’ once you throw it away, plastic never disappears.
 It takes millions of years for plastic to decompose, which is why it can be so devastating to the environment.
 Even though plastic bottles say they’re recyclable, in reality only about five percent of the plastic we use is recovered, and at least fifty percent is buried in landfills.